stuarthayhurst/argon-grub-theme/README.md

  - `grub2-theme-preview` - Used to preview themes (Used by --preview)

 ## Updating:
- - Update the repository: `git clone https://github.com/stuarthayhurst/argon-grub-theme.git`
+ - Clone the repository: `git clone https://github.com/stuarthayhurst/argon-grub-theme.git`
+   - If it's already cloned, just run `git pull`
  - **Clear the asset cache: `make clean`**
  - Install like normal